dmazin/dmazin.github.io/_posts/2023-09-19-papa-memorial.md

 I miss him terribly, and I am in pain, yet I feel thankful about the situation – it could be a lot worse.

-Now, please allow me to share with you the eulogy I delivered at his funeral, which was attended by over 60 people, including old friends, family (including his own mother), and colleagues.
+Now, please allow me to share with you the eulogy I delivered at his funeral, which was attended by over 60 people, including old friends, family (his wife, his four children, his three grandchildren, his beloved mother-in-law, and unfortunately his own mother), and colleagues.

 ***